Thursday, April 21, 2016

 margarine hawkers?

 I'm not going to pick the translation apart.
-Some obvious points: two lines become one in the first stanza; "trust" and "credence" are used for the same word "tilltro"; "the next" and "the following" for the same word "nästa" ; most overtly "Brand name Spreadwell" appears in place of "i kylskåpet" ("in the fridge").
-Perhaps this reflects a Gustafson variant.
+Some obvious points: two lines become one in the first stanza; "the next" and "the following" are used for the same word "nästa" ; most overtly "Brand name Spreadwell" appears in place of "i kylskåpet" ("in the fridge").
+Perhaps this reflects a Gustafsson variant.
 "Spreadwell" is a literal translation of Bregott, Sweden's most popular brand of spreadable butter, and it's motto is indeed "Naturen är god".

 ["Paket" is not as definitive as "packet"; it can mean "packaging" in general; so can well be used of a tub of marge.]